Newsletter registration via double-opt-in

 The subscriber has revoked their previous consent via the unsubscribe link and does not wish to receive any further newsletters from you.
 You will also receive information on this status regarding the campaign in which the revocation was made and when the revocation was made.
 In case of a GDPR-compliant unsubscription via mailworx, the data for the respective subscriber will be deleted – this status therefore only exists if the decision is made to carry out the classic unsubscription process.

 You cannot process information on the double-opt-in status on your own .
 This status is set through the actual execution of the process via mailworx.
 You can only select between the fields "Unknown" and "Externally documented".
 In addition, the double-opt-in status has no connection to the Yes/No field "OptIn", but rather exclusively supplies information on consents to your newsletter dispatch which is obtained via a double-opt-in process.

 mailworx offers you a standard double-opt-in process.
 You can view this process in the mailworx workflow editor.
-To do this, switch to the "Active" tab under Campaigns - Workflow Editor.
-Here you can find the active workflow "Default double-opt-in process".
+To do this, switch to the menu item Automation.
+Here, the workflows that are already online are listed first.
+In this list you can find the active workflow "Default double-opt-in process".
 You receive this process as a standard measure both in German and in English – the prerequisite is of course that these languages are also active for your clients.

 Double-opt-in process was triggered

 There are several possibilities as to how the standard double-opt-in process in mailworx can be triggered.
 You can find all information on the respective options here.
 If you use the function "Trigger double-opt-in process" – at whichever point – then the affected subscribers will land in this workflow and the process will be completed.